Digital Not Yet Delivering: Multichannel Integration Challenges Impacting Revenue

 Study reveals only 19% of total annual revenue comes from digital sales channels, but growth expected as strategies mature and IoT and wearables rise up the agenda

-London, UK: 13 October, 2015 – A study from global ecommerce consultancy Salmon has explored the most important aspects of digital commerce in Britain, analysing how companies across a range of sectors rate their performance in digital channels.
+London, UK: 13 October, 2015 – A study from global ecommerce consultancy Salmon, a Wunderman Commerce Company, has explored the most important aspects of digital commerce in Britain, analysing how companies across a range of sectors rate their performance in digital channels.
 The findings reveal a business world striving to maximise the revenue potential of digital technology but struggling to make that a reality.
 Despite UK businesses investing in digital commerce, with mcommerce (49%) and desktop ecommerce (81%) already key sales channels, only 19% of total annual revenue currently comes from digital commerce.

 When asked to pinpoint the challenges faced in maximising the potential of digital commerce, respondents claimed the biggest battle for developing ecommerce as a whole (41%), and more specifically when it came to mcommerce (23%), was the issue of integration with traditional sales channels such as face-to-face and in-store.
 Handling customer service (37%) and managing the distribution of products when selling to customers (35%) were also noted as challenges.